MaddieM4/glu/README.md

 glu README.md 'node hello.js'
 ```

+### What languages are supported for detecting filenames?

+Right now, very few.
+You can help!
+My criteria for a v1.0.0 release is to have
+parity with the language support list of [PrismJS](https://prismjs.com/#supported-languages),
+for the semi-arbitrary reason that Obsidian uses it, and I write my Markdown
+docs in Obsidian most of the time.

+ * Bash
+ * JavaScript

 ### Contributing

 Clone the directory, tinker, make a PR.
 If you've used Rust and Cargo before,